Moscow: Federal authorities

 In Moscow, as in a city endowed with the Constitution of the Russian Federation, the legislative, executive, and judicial federal authorities of the country are located, with the exception of the Constitutional Court of the Russian Federation, which has been located in Saint Petersburg since 2008.

-The supreme executive authority - the Government of the Russian Federation - is located in the House of the Government of the Russian Federation on Krasnopresnenskaya Embankment in the center of Moscow.
+The supreme executive authority – the Government of the Russian Federation – is located in the House of the Government of the Russian Federation (the White House) on Krasnopresnenskaya Embankment in the center of Moscow.
 The State Duma sits on Okhotny Ryad.
 The Federation Council is located in a building on Bolshaya Dmitrovka.
-The Supreme Court of the Russian Federation and the Supreme Court of Arbitration of the Russian Federation are also located in Moscow.
+The Supreme Court of the Russian Federation is also located in Moscow.

-In addition, the Moscow Kremlin is the official residence of the President of the Russian Federation.
+The Moscow Kremlin is the official residence of the President of the Russian Federation.
 The president's working residence in the Kremlin is located in the Senate Palace.

 Safety

-According to the ranking of the safest cities made by The Economist Moscow occupies the 37th position with a score of 68,5 points percent.
+In a ranking of the safest cities by The Economist in 2021, Moscow occupied the 38th position with a score of 62.5 points.
 The general level of crime is quite low.
 More than 170,000 surveillance cameras in Moscow are connected to the facial recognition system.
-The authorities recognized the successful two-month experiment with automatic recognition of faces, gender, and age of people in real-time - and then they deployed the system to the whole city.
+The authorities recognized the successful two-month experiment with automatic recognition of faces, gender, and age of people in real-time – and deployed the system to the whole city.
 The network of video surveillance unites access video cameras (95% of residential apartment buildings in the capital), cameras in the territory and in buildings of schools and kindergartens, at the MCC stations, stadiums, public transport stops, and bus stations, in parks, underground passages.

 The emergency numbers are the same as in all the other regions of Russia: 112 is the Single Emergency Number, 101 is the number of the Fire Service and Ministry of Emergency Situations, 102 is the Police one, 103 is the ambulance one, 104 is the Emergency Gas number.
 Moscow's EMS is the second most efficient one among the world's megacities, as reported by PwC during the presentation of the international study Analysis of EMS Efficiency in Megacities of the World.